 Once you have your core list of manager skills required for the specific job you are applying for, then you need to match your best work experiences to those particular manager skills.

 Take one manager skill at a time and write down an example of when you demonstrated that articular manager skill at work.
-This will allow you to confidently answer any behavioural interview question they ask you about that particular manager skill.
+This will allow you to confidently answer any behavioral interview question they ask you about that particular manager skill.

 Try and ensure you have a work example that demonstrates each manager skill on your list but if not try to address at least 75% of the manager skills asked for in the job description.